 If a candidate does not appear to take a scheduled exam, whether it's at a testing center or online proctored, the candidate will forfeit all fees.
-All fees will need to be paid again if the candidate decides to reschedule later.
+All fees will need to be paid again if the candidate decides to reschedule at a later date.